Orcuphif/ahm-hi-/README.md

-# ahm. hi!
-??? i dont know i fear
-uhmmmmm yeah??
+hiii,,,, i dont knwo what this is for